smirik/SmirikPropelAdminBundle/Resources/doc/index.md

 Getting started
 ===============

 SmirikPropelAdminBundle is a missing admin generator for Symfony2.
 It allows to create config-based flexible administrative tool for any propel data.
 It works "out of the box".
-You only need to install it & run the console command.
+You only need to install it & run the console command. `SmirikPropelAdminBundle` is also fully documentated & tested with [phpspec](https://github.com/phpspec/phpspec).

 ## Prerequisites